 Resilience could be used as a key principle for such visioning processes, if considered from a systemic perspective (Tweed and Walker, 2011).
-Recent studies support the emphasis put on rebuilding more resilient communities with a stronger social capital base and with stronger ties to each other (Aldrich, 2011).
-Stronger ties between urban and rural communities seem to be critical for strengthening resilience of the rural areas.
-Preserving and promoting the diversity of the region could enhance its attractiveness.
-The robustness of the regional economy is a key factor in this process.
-Rebuilding agricultural, fishing, and tourism industries and the villages that support them is imperative as their revival can lead the way for the recovery of the region
+Recent studies support the emphasis put on rebuilding more resilient communities with a stronger social capital base and with stronger interconnecting ties (Aldrich, 2011).
+Stronger ties between urban and rural communities seem critical for strengthening resilience of rural areas.
+The robustness of a regional economy is a key factor in the process of preserving and promoting the diversity and attractiveness of a region.
+Rebuilding agricultural, fishing, and tourism industries and the villages that support them is imperative as their revival can lead the way for the recovery of the region (Reconstruction Design Council, 2011).
+The

-(Reconstruction Design Council, 2011).
-The area could become a real-world laboratory for sustainability-oriented economic and community development.
+Fukushima area could become a real-world laboratory for sustainability-oriented economic and community development.

 One proposal is to create a new national park in the damaged area to restore biodiversity and stimulate tourism (Takeuchi, 2011).
-Trained fishers may need to switch to clam fishing, which uses a similar set of skills.
+An implication of this proposal is that trained fishers may need to switch to clam fishing, which uses a similar set of skills.
 Communities may also need to reform economic relationships.
-One proposal is to transfer fishing rights from cooperatives to private companies to stimulate new investments in the fishing industry (Reconstruction Design Council, 2011).
+Another proposal is to transfer fishing rights from cooperatives to private companies to stimulate new investments in the fishing industry (Reconstruction Design Council, 2011).
 The region's resilience also depends on governance of local and global commons.
-Reconstructing wetlands along the coast would increase resilience (buffering zones) and stimulate tourism.
-Communities can use the concepts of satoyama and satoumi to rebuild and manage ecosystems (Takeuchi, 2011).
+Reconstructing wetlands along the coast would increase resilience (creating buffer zones) and stimulate tourism.
+Communities could use the concepts of satoyama and satoumi to rebuild and manage ecosystems (Takeuchi, 2011).
 Satoyama and satoumi refer to community-based management of forests and coastal ecosystems, respectively.
 Both are informed by traditional knowledge about managing ecosystems.
 The affected areas contain many regions suitable for satoyama and satoumi.
-Much of the Sanriku coast has national, quasi-national and prefectural natural parks that could incorporate satoyama and satoumi or expand into new areas that do.
+Much of the Sanriku coast has national, guasi-national and prefectural natural parks that could incorporate satovama and satoumi or expand into areas already practicing such management paradigms.
 Japan could create a "Sanriku Geopark" to memorialize the earthquake and tsunami and educate visitors about geology and geography.
-Wind, geothermal, and other renewable energy could be developed from national parks, while continuing to conserve them.
+Wind, geothermal, and other renewable energy could be developed from national parks, while continuing to conserve the land and resources, and support surrounding villages.

 Traditional planning and risk management failed to prevent severe damage from the Great Eastern Japan Earthquake.
-Traditional planning and risk management seems weakest when addressing events that have a low probability of occurring but very high impact when they do, as it is the case of the Great Eastern Japan Earthquake and the nuclear disaster it triggered (Park et al., 2011; Perrow, 2011).
-But apart from new governance regimes for energy technology (and other high-risk technologies), there seems to be room for improving planning and governance in a more general sense.
+Traditional planning and risk management seem weak in the face of low probability, very high impact events exemplified by the Great Eastern Japan Earthquake and subsequent nuclear disaster (Park et al., 2011; Perrow, 2011).
+But apart from new governance regimes for energy technology

+(and other high-risk technologies), there seems room for improving planning and governance in a more general sense.
 To support rebuilding efforts, Japan's government largely responded through conventional mechanisms such as special economic and tax regulations.
 However, community restoration will need innovative planning and governance approaches, including sustainability-oriented planning and anticipatory governance (Guston, 2008; Quay, 2010; Wiek et al., 2010).
-New zoning laws can help by making towns more compact and restricting them to higher ground (Reconstruction Design Council, 2011).
-A bottom-up approach, in which citizens participate in planning and governance through a proactive lens, seems to be a critical component of such an innovative regime (Matanle, 2011).
-While there have been grassroots recovery efforts (e.g., Fisker-Nielsen, 2012), Japan does not have the necessary civil society or institutional arrangements to accomplish reconstruction in a bottom-up manner (Matanle, 2011).
+New zoning laws can help make towns more compact and strategically placed on higher ground (Reconstruction Design Council, 2011).
+A bottom-up approach in which citizens participate in planning and governance through a proactive lens is a critical component of such an innovative regime (Matanle, 2011).
+While there have been grassroots recovery efforts (e.g., Fisker-Nielsen, 2012), Japan does not have the necessary civil society or institutional arrangements to accomplish reconstruction in a bottomup manner (Matanle, 2011).